 Business phone systems are an integral investment when setting up phone systems for small offices.
 Company communications are a key to success and as such it is very important to stay up to date with the latest technology and trends.
 For instance a voice over IP business phone system can save your company lots of money over time.
 Now that most IP based phone systems have proven to be an increasingly reliable way of communicating, it makes sense for a small business to utilize this tool effectively.
 Additionally the actual hardware in phone systems for small offices has improved; this is both important for functionality and also sending the right messages.
 You want your office to look professional because in business clients will generally make a first impression of your services when they are in your office based on the feel they get.
 As with your personal appearance, your office needs to look professional to project the right image of you and your company.
 Proper, up-to-date technology can have the image that you need while also providing you with superior technology to ensure that your telecommunications are current with the times.

 There are several kinds of telephone systems today for all types and sizes of business enterprises.
 The different systems enable personnel in a business house to communicate both within the organization and outside to their customers and associates.
-The primary types of business phone systems are the Private Branch Exchange (PBX), Key System Unit (KSU), Voice over Internet Protocol (VoIP) and mobile devices.
+The primary types of business phone number are the Private Branch Exchange (PBX), Key System Unit (KSU), Voice over Internet Protocol (VoIP) and mobile devices.

 Private Branch Exchange (PBX) Telephone System

 The most common and traditionally popular telephone system is the PBX system, which is appropriate for organizations with at least 40 or more employees.
 The PBX system is suitable for expansion in case of business growth, and usually comprises most of the features needed for general communication.
 PBX systems have certain features, such as one central number and extensions to reach various personnel, automatic call distribution and answering, and customised greetings to callers.